mailslurp/mailslurp-client/docs-markdown/classes/EmailControllerApi.md

 ▸ **checkEmailBody**(`requestParameters`, `initOverrides?`): `Promise`<[`CheckEmailBodyResults`](../interfaces/CheckEmailBodyResults.md)\>

 Find dead links, broken images, and spelling mistakes in email body.
 Will call included links via HTTP so do not invoke if your links are sensitive or stateful.
+Any resource that returns a 4xx or 5xx response or is not reachable via HEAD or GET HTTP operations will be considered unhealthy.
 Detect broken links, spelling, and images in email content

 #### Parameters